roberto/blog.robertosoares.me/source/_posts/2012-08-06-my-development-environment-in-7-items.markdown

 Mac Mini as my main work machine and a macbook pro when I need mobility.

-It's a pleasure to work with Mac OS and the main reason: it doesn't bother me with many issues that I used to deal with other OSes.
+It's a pleasure to work with Mac OS X and the main reason: it doesn't bother me with many issues that I used to deal with other operating systems.
 After 5 years using it, I feel at home.

 Editor
 ------